paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-024-nuclear-posture.md

 #### References in Text
 Section 1251 of the National Defense Authorization Act for Fiscal Year 2010, referred to in subsecs. (a) and (b)(1), is section 1251 of Pub.
 L. 111–84, which is set out as a note under [section 2523 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2523&num=0&edition=prelim), War and National Defense.

-Section 1043 of the National Defense Authorization Act for Fiscal Year 2012, referred to in subsecs. (a)(5) and (b), is section 1043 of title X of div.
-A of Pub.
+Section 1043 of the National Defense Authorization Act for Fiscal Year 2012, referred to in subsec. (a)(5), is section 1043 of Pub.
 L. 112–81, Dec.
 31, 2011, 125 Stat.
 1576, which is not classified to the Code.

+[Section 492(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section492/a&num=0&edition=prelim), referred to in subsec. (b), relates to biennial assessments by certain military officials of delivery platforms for nuclear weapons and the nuclear command and control system.
+[Section 492a(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section492a/a&num=0&edition=prelim) requires the President to transmit annual reports to Congress on certain nuclear matters.

 #### Amendments
+2023—Subsec. (b).
+Pub.
+L. 118–31, in introductory provisions, substituted “prior to the expiration of the Treaty between the United States of America and the Russian Federation on Measures for the Further Reduction and Limitation of Strategic Offensive Arms, signed on April 8, 2010, and entered into force on February 5, 2011 (commonly referred to as the ‘New START Treaty’),” for “before fiscal year 2020” and “492(a) of this title” for “1043 of the National Defense Authorization Act for Fiscal Year 2012”.

 2018—Subsec. (a).
 Pub.
 L. 115–232 substituted “The” for “Beginning in fiscal year 2013, the” in introductory provisions.

 2013—Subsec. (c)(3).
 Pub.
 L. 112–240 substituted “whether the Russian Federation” for “that the Russian Federation” and inserted “strategic” before “arms control obligations”.